bavc/avaa/preservation_glossary.md

 **Conservation** The action taken to identify and assess the risks to a work of art, or artifact, from agents of [deterioration](#dete), [format](#form) or technology.
 It is part of the role of a conservator to identify and, where possible, to mitigate such risks.
 Where undesirable change has occurred a conservator may explore ways of intervening and treating the work of art or artifact.
 Decision-making is based on information about the effects of deterioration or change, an understanding of the historical and aesthetic value of that artifact and of the likely effects of any proposed action.
 Appropriate conservation techniques and treatments are developed in accordance with an agreed professional code of ethics.
 Conservators have a responsibility to future generations in preserving the historical and aesthetic value of a work.
 There is much debate around what constitutes "undesirable change."
 For example, in the case of a video installation, debates around the parameters of acceptable change will focus on whether it is appropriate to substitute different equipment or display technologies as older formats and technologies become obsolete or difficult to maintain.
 Artists have an important role to play in deciding what is essential to preserve, however conservators also have a responsibility to the historical integrity of the work.
 Conservation decisions are complex judgements made in consultation with other relevant parties such as the artist, where possible, and the curator or historian.
 The professional body for conservation in the USA is the American Institute for Conservation (AIC) [http://aic.stanford.edu/](/web/20150928032745/http://aic.stanford.edu/).
 In for bit, with the original source data, although the processing does introduce the possibility of errors.

 A starting point for a conservator is therefore to provide a full description of the work of art or artifact being considered.
 Conservators are responsible for documenting changes that occur, decisions made about treatment or care and subsequent evaluation of such decisions.
-The relevant agents of change are dependant on the nature of the work of art or artifact being considered.
+The relevant agents of change are dependent on the nature of the work of art or artifact being considered.
 Different types of artifacts will have different vulnerabilities to change and therefore different vocabularies of risk.
 For example, in the case of videotape we may be concerned about the impact of environmental factors such as temperature and humidity that increase the rate of deterioration or the obsolescence of a particular

 The worldwide body for conservation is the International Institute of Conservation (IIC) [http://www.iiconservation.org/](/web/20150928032745/http://www.iiconservation.org/)